+ 25000 kg

 clothing put into second circulation

-We have been running our second-hand clothing collection programme since 2018.
-In 2023, we extended this to all LPP shops in Poland, and then in 2024 we extended it to shops abroad – the programme is currently operating in the Czech Republic, Slovakia and the UK.
+We have been running a used clothing collection program since 2018.
+In 2023, we included all LPP stores in Poland, and in 2024 we expanded it to include stores abroad – the program currently operates in stores in Bulgaria, the Czech Republic, Lithuania, Slovakia, the United Kingdom, and North Macedonia (where it is a legal requirement).

 Does the donated clothing have to be from the LPP brands?